I have to admit - I love this story.

-Rarely did I take time to solicit the insights of my creator as to what I needed to focus on bringing into, or eliminating from my live to answer the higher calling of His purpose for my life.
+Rarely do we take time to solicit the insights of our creator as to what we needed to focus on bringing into, or eliminating from our lives to answer the higher calling of His purpose for our lives.

 I could feel the storm brewing in my soul.
 As the stress and frustration of conflicting paradigms waged war on my mind, it also began to wage war on my body.
 In addition to persistent, unrelenting exhaustion, I began experiencing shortness of breath.
 Not acute shortness of breath as one would describe in having a panic attack, but rather an ever-persistent hunger for air.
 I had hives covering my body for over six weeks and was gaining weight despite eating healthy and exercising.
 Fortunately I met a wonderful functional medicine physician, who helped me to better understand my symptoms.
 She identified at least 6 food sensitivities and stage 3 adrenal exhaustion.
 The result of pressing too hard for too long.
 The result of perfectionism and maligned priorities.
 The result of the deep inner stresses of living the paradox between who I thought I “should” be vs. who God carefully fashioned me to be.
 It was time for change.
 But what did that mean?
 What would change look like?
 I began asking God to show me the way.